-What are the best design and installation practices when using seam clamps to structurally attach PV systems to standing seam metal roofs?
+Best design and installation practices when using seam clamps to structurally attach PV systems to standing seam metal roofs

 The SSMR industry has used this attachment technology for many years, and most SSMR manufacturers endorse and recommend this method when making attachments of various ancillaries to their roof systems.
-It is of prime concern to all parties—building owner, roof manufacturer, PV integrator and code authority — that the integrity of the roof system is maintained and attendant warranties, if any are in place, are not jeopardized.
+And it is a prime concern to all parties involved—building owner, roof manufacturer, PV integrator and code authority — that the integrity of the roof system is maintained and attendant warranties, if any are in place, are not jeopardized.

-To achieve the perfect marriage between a PV system and the SSMR using seam clamps, follow the best practices described below.
+Want to achieve the perfect marriage between a PV system and the SSMR using seam clamps?
+Follow our suggested best practices:

-Compatibility.
 Metallurgical compatibility is always important on a rooftop where materials will be in electrolytic contact.
 SSMR is most often steel, occasionally aluminum and very rarely copper, stainless or some other metal.
 Steel and aluminum may be pre-painted (coil coated) or bare (unpainted).
 The latter is something of a misnomer.
-Steel will always have a protective coating of pure zinc (galvanized) or an aluminum/ zinc alloy (Galvalume® or Zincalume®) for corrosion protection.
+This is becasue steel will always have a protective coating of pure zinc (galvanized) or an aluminum/ zinc alloy (Galvalume® or Zincalume®) for corrosion protection.

 Aluminum seam clamps are compatible with all these metals except copper.
 When roofing is copper, brass seam clamps should be used.
 Somewhere between the brass clamp and the aluminum PV frame an electrolytic switch must be made.
 This can be done with a passive metal like stainless steel or with rubber isolators or both.

-Some installers might want to use the galvanic scale to identify dissimilar metals, but the graphical galvanic scale is not always a good way to determine whether one metal is compatible with another.
+Using the galvanic scale: Some installers might want to use the galvanic scale to identify dissimilar metals, but the graphical galvanic scale is not always a good way to determine whether one metal is compatible with another.
 The reason is that when metals oxidize, the oxide layer created is a new material that may or may not exhibit the electrochemical characteristics of the parent metal.
 Therefore, the scale does not always tell the whole truth.
-Further information can be found via the Metal Construction Association (MCA) Technical Bulletin titled “Dissimilar Metal Corrosion in Roofing Installations.
+Further information can be found via the Metal Construction Association (MCA) Technical Bulletin titled “Dissimilar Metal Corrosion in Roofing Installations."

 Another compatibility issue has to do with the shape or profile of the SSMR seam itself and the seam clamp selected.
 Many different seam geometries exist, along with a number of corresponding seam clamp profiles.
 One size seam clamp does not fit all, and utilizing the incorrect clamp for the specific standing seam could lead to system failure, or damage to the standing seam roof.
-Examining and verifying the dimensions of the seam in question and consulting with the seam clamp manufacturer can assist to determine the proper match for a mating clamp.
+Examine and verify the dimensions of the seam in question and consult with the seam clamp manufacturer to determine the proper match for a mating clamp.

 Holding strengths vary widely and are panel specific, varying with the seam material, gauge and profile of the SSMR.
 In order to determine the appropriate clamp and allowable load, these variables of the roof panel system must be identified.
 This is most easily done by matching the manufacturer name and the panel profile name to the listings on the clamp provider’s website.
 When reviewing this data, keep in mind that most roof manufacturers make more than one profile.